 Don’t have a digital music service yet?
 Try one out!

 Oh!
-And one tiny little rant before I dive in…
+And one little rant before I dive in…

-If you’re going to listen to music while hiking, be respectful of others and use headphones.
-Playing music over portable speakers or phones around others is a big no-no in the hiking and backpacking community.
-Blaring music on the trail is noise pollution and fellow hikers will resent you for it.
+If you’re going to listen to music while hiking, be respectful of others, and use headphones.
+Playing music through portable speakers or phones around others is a big no-no in the hiking and backpacking community.
+Blaring music on the trail is noise pollution and fellow hikers might just resent you for it.

 Early mornings spent backpacking and hiking are hard to beat, especially with quality music playing as the day gets started.
 These are the songs that play as I brew coffee, cook breakfast, shake the dew off my tent, and stretch my muscles.
 Relaxed and calm, this section of the playlist helps me wake up, refocus, and prepare for a new day.

 - Here Comes the Sun – The Beatles, 1969

 - Here it Comes (The Road) Let’s Go – Spiritualized, 2018

 - Shattered Love – Part Time, 2018

 Sometimes I come across a landscape so stunning that I know words and photos will never do it justice.
 So what do I do?
 I put on one of the songs below, hike a bit slower, and soak in the splendor.

 And sometimes (if I’m lucky) I’ll re-listen to these songs months, or even years, later and they’ll bring back vivid flashes of these mind-blowing moments on the trail.
 And they do it better than a photo or a paper full of notes ever could.